MAIA: A new detector concept for a 10 TeV muon collider: Object reconstruction and expected performance

 \subsection{Photons}

-Photon reconstruction relies primarily on the high-granularity measurements made in the Electromagnetic Calorimeter (ECAL).
-In this study, the ECAL showers resulting from a photon gun are simulated using GEANT4, and digitized using a process that smears simulated energy deposits according to Poisson fluctuations.
-All hits in a given cell with timing (corrected for propagation time from the interaction point) from -0.5 to 10 ns are summed into a single output.
-No further timing information is used in the reconstruction used in this study, though significant BIB reduction could be achieved through tighter and more nuanced timing cuts.
-After this process, a threshold of 0.05 MeV is applied to each cell, and a maximum cell energy deposit of 2.36 GeV is enforced.
-This upper threshold was arbitrarily chosen to be sufficiently high its impact was not discernible.
-In the case of samples with BIB overlay, this minimum threshold is superseded by the much higher region-specific thresholds shown in Fig.~\ref{fig:ECAL_occupancy}.
+Photon reconstruction relies primarily on the measurements made by the ECAL.
+In this study, prior to photon object reconstruction, all hits in a given ECAL cell with timing from -0.5 to 300 ps are summed into a single output.
+Then, a minimum (maximum) threshold of 0.05~MeV (2.36~GeV) is applied to each cell.
+This upper threshold was chosen to be sufficiently high such that its impact was not discernible.
+In the case of samples with BIB overlay, this minimum threshold is superseded by higher, region-specific thresholds, as mentioned in Section~\ref{subsec:calorimetry}.
 An event display of a single photon gun sample overlaid with BIB is shown in Figure~\ref{fig:photon_eventdisplay}.

-Photons are reconstructed using the Pandora particle flow algorithm, which uses an initial cone-clustering algorithm, followed by a series of re-clustering steps to form cluster candidates~\cite{Marshall_2012}.
-Electromagnetic and hadronic showers are differentiated via a series of topological requirements.
-Photons are differentiated from electrons via the presence of an associated track.
-This algorithm is not optimized for a muon collider environment, and future work will investigate how to make the clustering more robust to contributions from BIB.

-Studies of the algorithm were performed using a photon gun with and without BIB overlay.
-Objects identified as photons by Pandora were matched to true photons if they were within $\Delta R < 0.1$ of the true photon and had a reconstructed energy $> 20$~GeV.
-If multiple photon candidates satisfied that requirement, the one with highest energy was selected as the match.
-Our reconstructed energy threshold was chosen in order to exclude a larger fraction of BIB particles and address difficulties in matching; lower thresholds led to frequent mismatching.
-We therefore only study photons with true energy $\geq 30$ GeV.
-The efficiency of the algorithm is shown in Fig.~\ref{fig:photon_eff}.
-For photons with energy greater than 100 GeV, the efficiency is high, hovering around 95\%.
-Below that value, the efficiency drops slightly, decreasing to around 90\% for a 30 GeV photon.

-To study energy resolution, a response function was determined from simulation without BIB, simultaneously binned in reconstructed photon energy and $\theta$.
-This response function, shown in Fig.~\ref{fig:photon_resp}, had the largest deviations from unity for photons with low energy in the transition regions (between forward (endcap) and barrel regions).
-These photons are most impacted by the additional material introduced with the relocation of the solenoid, and this response function serves to scale up their energies to correct for this effect.
-The resolution is somewhat worsened in these regions, as shown in Fig.~\ref{fig:photon_theta_reso} for electrons with energy $\geq 600$~GeV.
-The effect is most dominant in the high energy regime where the nominal resolution is small.